mglaman/drupal-module-disqus/README.md

 > **Note:** Using this feature also requires the `public_key` or`secret_key`

+- Tracking new comments and replies via "Google Analytics" analytic service.

 ####Examples
 You can find the API reference here : http://disqus.com/api/docs/ Any of these methods can be called by creating an instance of the Disqus API